llBrownJesusll/AutoSmarTrace/README.txt

 ~AutoSmarTrace Manual~

 For automated tracing of chains in AFM images or any bright chain-like objects on dark background with or without noise.
+Integrates with SmarTrace to extract chain persistence lengths.

 **BEFORE USE**